PowerMops/powermops-site/src/routes/pmops/Classes-1.md

 Our approach to serialization is straightforward, and has two parts to it.

-1. We generalize the idea of a file slightly, and say that any class that supports file-style READ: and WRITE: methods, is supporting the &lsquo;stream&rsquo; methods.
-This idea is really the same as an interface&mdash;we could say that READ: and WRITE: are part of the stream interface.
-Although Mops doesn\'t have a formalized interface scheme in its syntax, the idea is really the same&mdash;it\'s just informal in Mops.
+1. We generalize the idea of a file slightly, and say that any class that supports file-style READ: and WRITE: methods, is supporting the 'stream' methods.
+This idea is really the same as an interface---we could say that READ: and WRITE: are part of the stream interface.
+Although Mops doesn't have a formalized interface scheme in its syntax, the idea is really the same---it's just informal in Mops.
 2. We assume that each object knows how to serialize itself.
 The serialization methods are SEND: and BRING:.
 These both take one parameter, the address of a stream object.
 SEND: is expected to send late-bound WRITE: messages to the stream, to write out the bytes of